Contexter/fountain-deploy/Shell-Scripts/role permission manager shell .md

 echo "done"

-echo -e "\nReplace <schema> with your actual schema name used in the systemd service file name." echo "This step is crucial if you have made changes to the PostgREST configuration or updated permission>
+echo -e "\nReplace <schema> with your actual schema name used in the systemd service file name." echo "This step is crucial if you have made changes to the PostgREST configuration or updated permissions that affect PostgREST's operation."